sblythe/Dry_Guide/docs/dryguide.md

 !!!
 Note
     In general, we will not be saving files long-term anywhere on Quest!
 Most of your work will take place within the project directory __p31603__.
 All files should be stored on the lab's network accessible storage device/server.

-## Projects and Queues
+## Projects

 Quest is broadly organized into projects (or partitions, or allocations).
 Projects have associated with them storage, nodes, and users.

 To determine what "groups" you have access to, enter `groups` on the command line.
 You should see at the very least `b1042` and `p31603` in the returned text.

 The Blythe lab has access to one project, __p31603__.
 This is where we have 500 GB of total storage.
-This is where we will store any compiled software necessary for running our analyses.
+This is where we will store any compiled software necessary for running our analyses, as well as stage computational tasks.

 __b1042__ - The 'Genomics' Project has 200 Tb of space and 100 nodes associated with it.
 This space is shared with other labs and is designed for temporary use only.
 The space is available at `/projects/b1042/BlytheLab/`.
 By default, files are deleted after 30 days.
 One can submit jobs to `--partition=genomicsguestA` to use this partition, with a max job duration of 48hr.

 !!!
 Note
-    Anyone who uses quest should build your own project folder under `/projects/b1042/projects/BlytheLab/` with your name.
+    Anyone who uses Quest should build your own folder under `/projects/p31603` with your name.
 You should only write and revise files under your project folder.
-You can read/copy data from __b1042__ but don't write any data outside of your project folder.
-Storage on __b1042__ is for 30 days only, so do not store anything here that you hope to maintain access to over a long period.
+You can read/copy data from elsewhere in __p31603__ but don't write/save any data to locations outside of your project folder.
+You could also store things on `/projects/b1042/BlytheLab`, but storage anywhere on __b1042__ is for 30 days only, so do not store anything here that you hope to maintain access to over a long period.
+We have limited space on __p31603__.
+This is also not a long-term location for storage, but rather a site where you import raw data, and save the output of processing, before you download the data back to long-term storage.

 ## Running interactive jobs on Quest